Gigaspaces/xap-docs/site/content/xap/12.2/started/first-app.markdown

 </dependency>
 ```

-{{%note%}}
+{{%info "Info..."%}}
-InsightEdge jars are already packed into InsightEdge distribution and are automatically loaded with your application if you submit them with `insightedge-submit` script or run the Web Notebook.
-Therefore you don't need to pack them into your uber jar.
-But if you want to run Spark in a `local[*]` mode, the dependencies should be declared with the `compile` scope.
+InsightEdge .jars are already packed in the InsightEdge distribution, and are automatically loaded with your application if you submit them with `insightedge-submit` script or run the Web Notebook.
+As such, there is no need to pack them into your uber .jar.
+However, if you want to run Spark in `local[*]` mode, the dependencies should be declared with the `compile` scope.
-{{%/note%}}
+{{%/info%}}

-# Developing the Spark application
+# Developing a Spark Application

 InsightEdge provides an extension to the regular Spark API.

-{{%refer%}}
+{{%refer "See also..."%}}
-Please refer to {{%exurl "Self-Contained Applications""http://spark.apache.org/docs/latest/quick-start.html#self-contained-applications"%}} if you are new to Spark.
+Read the {{%exurl "Self-Contained Applications""http://spark.apache.org/docs/latest/quick-start.html#self-contained-applications"%}} topic in the Apache Spark documentation if you are new to Spark.
 {{%/refer%}}

 `InsightEdgeConfig` is the starting point in connecting Spark with the Data Grid.
 Create the `InsightEdgeConfig` and the `SparkContext`:

 {{%tabs%}}
 {{%tab "Scala" %}}